camunda-community-hub/camunda-platform-7-mail/README.md

 </serviceTask>
 ```

-See the [connectors user guide](http://docs.camunda.org/manual/latest/user-guide/process-engine/connectors/) how to configure the process engine to use connectors.
+See the [connectors user guide](http://docs.camunda.org/manual/latest/user-guide/process-engine/connectors/) on how to configure the process engine to use connectors.

 ### Send Mails